KxcCarter/whois-app/README.md

 - [ ] Allow the user to remove a genre from a movie.

-- [ ] Only display the top 10 movies, and allow the user to search for movie titles with a search bar on the home page (you can do this on the client side or the server side, server side is a bigger stretch, but good practice).
+- [ ] Only display the top 10 movies.

+- [ ] Allow the user to search for movie titles with a search bar on the home page (you can do this on the client side or the server side, server side is a bigger stretch, but good practice).

 - [ ] Create an `Admin` page.
 Add a link from the `Home` page to the `Admin` page.
 The page should initially display a login form (an input for username and an input for password).
 When the user enters the correct username (`camera`) and password (`action`), the page should display a form to add genres to the database, and a list of all of the genres with an `x` to remove them from the database.
 Note: This isn't actually secure, but it's pretty fun, and really good practice.